cbrun/cbrun.github.io/syson/index.md

 SysON provides a project and model environment in which engineers can create SysML v2 elements, navigate their semantic structure, edit properties, and work through graphical and structured representations.

-The [SysON user documentation](https://doc.mbse-syson.org/syson/v2026.5.0/user-manual/index.html) describes views for complementary engineering concerns, including general structure, interconnections, action flows, state transitions, sequences, geometry, grids, and hierarchical browsing.
+The [SysON feature documentation](https://doc.mbse-syson.org/syson/main/user-manual/features/features.html) describes views for complementary engineering concerns, including general structure, interconnections, action flows, state transitions, sequences, geometry, grids, and hierarchical browsing.
 Coverage and maturity vary by view and release, so this list should not be read as a claim that every SysML v2 concept is implemented equally.

 The practical capabilities to evaluate include: